Gore, Cronenworth lead Padres to 4-0 triumph over Brewers – KION546

 Gore’s outstanding performance continued the San Diego pitching staff’s series-long domination of a Brewers lineup that has struggled with Willy Adames and Hunter Renfroe on the injured list.

 The Brewers rallied for four runs in the ninth to beat the Padres 5-4 on Thursday, but they’ve mustered just one run in the other 26 innings of this series.
-They mustered just one hit against Musgrove and Craig Stammen in a 7-0 loss on Friday night.
+This marks the first time the Brewers have suffered back-to-back shutout losses since July 3-4, 2019, in Cincinnati.

+“We’re a little more banged up, and the guys that are out there, they have to play, and they’re capable of putting up runs,” Brewers manager Craig Counsell said.
+“Against good pitchers, you’re just not going to get many chances to do it.
+And the last two days, we haven’t been able to capitalize on kind of small opportunities that we’ve had.”

 San Diego’s Nabil Crismatt, Luis García and Taylor Rogers each pitched one inning of shutout relief Saturday.
 Rogers, the Padres’ closer, bounced back in a non-save situation after he had allowed seven runs over 1 2/3 innings in his last three appearances.